+Remote Digital Loop

-• Remote Digital Loop: The remote loop uses the EOC channel (an out-of-band signaling channel) to establish the remote link.
+The remote loop uses the EOC channel (an out-of-band signaling channel) to establish the remote link.
 Upon the RDL switch being thrown or DTE initiation, a RDL_ON request signal is sent to the remote unit.
-The remote unit then responds with an RDL Acknowledge command, and the link is established.
+The remote unit then responds with an RDL acknowledge command, and the link is established.
 Data originates at the local DTE and is looped at the remote DSP back to the local DTE.
 Note that the data is also passed through to the remote DTE and is not squelched.
 When a remote unit enters RDL, it changes its restart timeout to one minute (the reason will be explained in the RDL with 511/511E section).
-If the line is disconnected, the local unit will restart (NS LED activated) after 4-6 seconds, but the remote unit will wait for one minute before it restarts.
-Note that the transmit data at the remote DTE is ignored.
-When the switch is thrown or the DTE removes the RDL request, the local unit will transmit an RDL_OFF Request to the remote unit.
+If the line is disconnected, the local unit will restart (NS LED activated) after 4 to 6 seconds, but the remote DTE is ignored.
+When the switch is thrown or the DTE removes the RDL request, the local unit will transmit an RDL_OFF request to the remote unit.
 The local unit will keep its TM LED active until this request has been completely sent out.
 If the switch is thrown again before the completion of the termination phase, the switch will be ignored until it is placed back into the normal position.